mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 ### Setup

-These examples assume you have a Node.js App set up using [express](https://github.com/expressjs/express), like the [quick start example]({{< ref "quick-start-js" >}}).
+These examples assume you have a Node.js App set up using [express](https://github.com/expressjs/express), like the [quick start example]({{< ref "quick-start-js" >}}), or the [example](https://github.com/mattermost/mattermost-plugin-apps/blob/master/dev/node_app/src/app.ts) from the App framework [development environment](https://github.com/mattermost/mattermost-plugin-apps/tree/master/dev).

-The examples on this page use types from the [mattermost-redux](https://github.com/mattermost/mattermost-redux) library, namely the App-specific types in [types/apps.ts](https://github.com/mattermost/mattermost-redux/blob/master/src/types/apps.ts); Mattermost types `Post`, `UserProfile`, and `Team`; and the Mattermost JavaScript `Client4`.
-See the end of the guide for the import paths for each type.
+The examples on this page use types from the [mattermost-redux](https://github.com/mattermost/mattermost-redux) library, namely the App-specific types in [types/apps.ts](https://github.com/mattermost/mattermost-redux/blob/master/src/types/apps.ts); Mattermost types `Post`, `UserProfile`, and `Team`; and the Mattermost JavaScript client.
+See the end of the guide for the import paths for each of these.

 ### Manifest

+When our App is installed, we will return this Manifest to define our App:

 ```ts
 app.get('/manifest', (req, res) => {